vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis

 \subsection{Availability of data and material}

-The datasets generated during and/or analysed during the current study are available in the \pkg{vop\_poc\_nz} repository.
+The synthetic inputs, source code, and generated demonstration materials are available in the \pkg{vop\_poc\_nz} repository.
+No participant data were used.
 The full protocol for this study is registered on the Open Science Framework (OSF): \url{https://osf.io/unq76}.

-\subsection{Software Availability}
+\subsection{Software availability}

 The \pkg{vop\_poc\_nz} package is open-source and available under the Apache 2.0 license. \begin{itemize} \item \textbf{PyPI}: \url{https://pypi.org/project/vop-poc-nz/} \item \textbf{TestPyPI}: \url{https://test.pypi.org/project/vop-poc-nz/} \item \textbf{Zenodo}: \url{https://zenodo.org/record/17759624} \item \textbf{GitHub}: \url{https://github.com/edithatogo/vop_poc_nz} \end{itemize}